-- Face and lip care – Infused dandelion oil is becoming more popular in skincare products, and can be used as a facial oil or in place of regular olive oil in this lip balm recipe.
+- Face and lip care – Dandelion oil is becoming more popular in skincare products, and can be used in place of regular olive oil in this lip balm recipe.
 It can also be used on its own as a facial oil.

-- Diaper rash – I like to apply the oil – or a salve made from it, which I will be showing you how to make below – and then sprinkle some bentonite clay over the area.
+- Diaper rash – I like to apply the oil – or a salve made from it – and then sprinkle some bentonite clay over the area.

-- Dry or chapped skin – Due to its soothing and conditioning properties, dandelion oil is often used in gardening salves for this reason
+- Dry or chapped skin – Due to its soothing and conditioning properties, dandelion oil is often used in moisturizing hand salves.

-- Sore muscle rub (If you want to include essential oils in a dandelion salve , black pepper, copiaba, and lavender are good choices for relaxing muscles)
+- Sore muscle rub or massage oil – If you want to include essential oils in a dandelion salve, adding black pepper, copiaba, and lavender will help to relax muscles.

 How To Make Dandelion Oil

 - 2 cups freshly picked dandelion blossoms

 - 1 cup carrier oil (I use a 50/50 blend of jojoba oil and olive oil, but you could also use another oil such as avocado, apricot kernel, tamanu or fractionated coconut oil)